-The school was founded to provide education for children of St. George's parish.
-It is a school for the whole community whilst it seeks to offer a Christian based education to all children; grounded in the Diocesan vision of "excellence, exploration and encouragement within the love of God".
+The school was founded to provide education for children of St. George's Parish.
+It is a school for the whole community whilst it seeks to offer a Christian based education to all children; grounded in the Diocesan vision of 'Believing we are called into fellowship with God who seeks the flourishing of all, we aspire to strengthen our school communities with wisdom, knowledge and understanding.
+Through partnerships firmly rooted in Christian hope and in the love of God, we empower all in our Church school family to love one another with humility, justice and kindness'.

 The school values the involvement of all parents in supporting the school's Christian ethos.
-As a Church of England school, we hold regular Christian collective worship and festivals, both in school and in Church'.
+As a Church of England school, we hold regular Christian collective worship and festivals, both in school and in Church.